 “Individuals with medical illnesses do not understand the illness itself, but they know that they are ill and that they will benefit from treatment,” she says.
 “By contrast, those with psychiatric illnesses often do not recognize that anything is wrong.
 They don’t think they need help, or they believe there is nothing that can help them.”

 “Psychiatrists are well aware of this and for that reason they place more emphasis in how psychiatric illnesses affect the patient and what specific medications may be better for them.
 Patients’ insight must overcome states of high internal emotion and/or low motivation in the presence of frequently erroneous perceptions.
 A psychiatrist will take this into consideration and will be able to create a better treatment plan by choosing the right medications for that specific patient.”

 Once they evaluate and diagnose you, a good psychiatrist will also then take the time to explain the various treatments available — including those which do not involve medication, for example cognitive behavioral therapy with a licensed therapist.

 “More importantly, he/she/they are going to ask the patient what they think is better for them,” says Catchings.
 “In some cases, a patient may present symptoms that require the need of an immediate prescription and in other cases the patient can wait and try other interventions.
 The latter gives both psychiatrist and patient the opportunity to discuss treatment options and make an informed decision.”
-While your general practitioner is an incredibly valuable resource about almost any issue related to your health, when it comes to your mental health, a full evaluation and proper diagnosis from a psychiatrist is typically considered preferable when possible.
+While your general practitioner is an incredibly valuable resource about almost any issue related to your health, when it comes to your mental health, a full evaluation and proper diagnosis from an in-person or online psychiatrist is typically considered preferable when possible.